sudoankit/at/_posts/2020-08-21-Priorities.md

 To purchase something which whose price is $X$ -- buy it if you have $2X$ money to spend.
 If you believe $2X$ will upset your budgets, allowances than don't buy it for $X$.

-This distills to a simple concept:
+As this made it more confusing, lol, let's distill it to a simple concept:

 ***Advice #3: Save your money.***